Quick Summary

 - Code. ‘database’ => [ ‘connection’ => ‘your_database_connection_name’, ‘table’ => ‘jobs’, ‘queue’ => ‘default’, ],

 Remember, the best choice depends on your specific project needs.
-Consider these factors to select the queue backend that best suits your requirements and helps your Laravel application thrive.
+Consider these factors to select the queue backend that best suits your Laravel application.
+To improve security and request handling before jobs enter your queue, you can implement Laravel Middleware effectively.

 Step 2: Configure Laravel Queue